NASCAR’s Dale Earnhardt Jr. stays busy looking for ways to feel ‘relevant’

-Dale Earnhardt Jr. is spending Sunday at Martinsville Speedway, doing sponsorship appearances and watching the Goody’s 500 NASCAR Cup race.
+Dale Earnhardt Jr. spent Sunday at Martinsville Speedway, doing sponsorship appearances and watching the Goody’s 500 NASCAR Cup race.

 “I’m actively seeking out these opportunities to be visible and relevant,” said Earnhardt, who is out for the season with a concussion.
 “Like I tell (Hendrick Motorsports owner) Rick (Hendrick) all the time, being in the car is what I’m supposed to do.
 When I’m not in the car, it brings a sense of guilt for not doing my responsibilities.”

-As Earnhardt continues to recover from the concussion – sustained in a race in June at Michigan Speedway – so too has he gradually become more active and returned to the public eye.
+As Earnhardt continues to recover from the concussion – sustained during a race in June at Michigan Speedway – so too has he gradually become more active and returned to the public eye.

 He is making more appearances now, not only at race tracks but in and around his Mooresville home.
 He recently attended a football game at Mooresville High, his alma mater.
 A few days later, he was in Martinsville helping the track announce that it was installing lights.
-Last week, he served as a commentator in NBC’s television booth for the race at Talladega.
+Last week, he served as a guest commentator in the NBC Sports Network’s television booth for the race at Talladega, and he did so again Sunday.

 When I’m not in the car, it brings a sense of guilt for not doing my responsibilities.